teaching-on-testbeds/hello-linux/index.md

 ### Exercise - local and remote terminals

-For CloudLab-based lab assignments, the only commands you will run on your *local* host (your laptop are PC) are SSH or SCP commands, to log in to or transfer files from hosts on CloudLab. **All other commands will run on CloudLab hosts**.
+For CloudLab-based lab assignments, the only commands you will run on your *local* host (your laptop are PC) are SSH or SCP commands, to log in to or transfer files from hosts on CloudLab. **All other commands will run on remote hosts on CloudLab**.
 It's therefore very important to be able to identify *where* a command will run.
 You can do this by looking at the terminal *prompt*!

-When you first open a new terminal window in the terminal application that is installed on your laptop or PC, you'll have a _local_ shell open.
+When you first open a new terminal window in the terminal application (such as `cmder`, `iTerm2`, built in `Terminal` app) that is installed on your laptop or PC, you'll have a _local_ shell open.
 Make a note of what the prompt looks like.
-For example, mine looks like this:
+For example, mine looks like this in the built-in `terminal` application on my Linux PC:

 ```
 ffund@ffund-xps:~$